+ How did Scooter become paralyzed? What kind of paralysis does she have?

 + Why doesn't Scooter have a wheelchair?
 Doesn't her fur on her rear end wear down?

 First of all, I'll start by saying that I don't think Scooter "needs" a wheelchair.
 Could it help her get around?
 Sure.
 Is it a practical item to use constantly indoors?
 I don't think so.

 Scooter gets around remarkably well on her own, and while I show a lot of her more active moments on instagram, she actually is fairly sedentary a lot of the time.
 A wheelchair wouldn't be practical for continuous indoor use, because ultimately Scooter just wants to find a comfy place to lie down.
 That, coupled with the fact that she has never gotten carpet burns, or even thinning of her fur on her hing legs, makes me very unlikely to see the practicality of an indoor scooter for Scooter.

-That being said, I think that a wheelchair would be great for going outdoors.
-I think Scooter is afraid of being outside, but I think that giving her a vehicle to move around could help her overcome that fear.
+That being said, I think that a wheelchair could be great for going outdoors.
+I think Scooter is mostly afraid of being outside, but I think that giving her a vehicle to move around could help her overcome that fear.
 The catch is that Scooter also does not like being confined or in a harness.
 She sort of shuts down and can't move.
 That is our biggest obstacle to getting a wheelchair, IF we decided it was even necessary.

 + Why is Scooter declawed?